-The Ministry of Education, Special Education will work with you, your child and their school to support your child to join in with other children and learn.
+Ministry of Education's Special Education team will work with you, your child and their school to support your child to join in with other children and learn.

 What is ORS?

 The Government funds schools to provide extra support for children with special education needs.
 For those with the highest needs, such as your child, Special Education provides direct support to individual children at school through ORS or other services.
 These services are funded by the Government and are free.